Baseball5: Offensive self-elimination

 Note: If a play occurs where the batter failed to legally hit the ball, then the play is canceled (i.e. any runners who got out or advanced around the bases during the play return to their bases as if the play never happened) and the batter is eliminated.

 Special batting order situation

 In a situation with bases loaded and two outs (two offensive players having been eliminated), if the runner at third base has to be the next hitter in the batting order, the runners at first and second bases each advance one base, the runner on third base goes to hit, and a pinch runner is placed on first base.
-In teams with only five players, the first player "called out" (eliminated) in that inning becomes pinch runner on first base.
-The batting order shall always be respected.
+In teams with only five players, the first player "called out" (eliminated) in that inning becomes pinch runner on the base of the runner who is required to hit.
+The batting order and the gender balance (in mixed-gender competitions) shall always be respected.

 Defense

 The five players (1st Base, 2nd Base, Midfielder, Shortstop, and 3rd Base, from right to left) of the defensive team shall all be in fair territory when the batter hits the ball.